All resources

 AVERAGEIFS Function

-The AVERAGEIFS function in Google Sheets is a powerful tool for calculating the average of a range based on multiple conditions.
+The AVERAGEIFS function is a powerful tool for calculating the average of a range based on multiple conditions.
 Unlike AVERAGEIF, which allows only a single criterion, AVERAGEIFS lets you specify multiple criteria across different ranges.
 This makes it ideal for more complex analyses where you need to average data that meets several specific conditions.

 Syntax of AVERAGEIFS Function